 What is NOT reported here is the immigration status.
 IF this person were a legal immigrant with the financial status Tom Avril implies here, she would be on Medicaid.
-Physicians who treat Medicaid patients are required to provide translators for all non-English speaking people in medical and legal interactions at state expense.
-There would be a case worker who would tell them there are libraries where computers are available for free, or the telemedicine visit he refers to in his column could take place on a smart phone.
+Medical providers and hospitals receiving federal funding which includes Medicare, Medicaid and SCHIPP are required to provide translators for all non-English speaking people in medical and related legal interactions at state expense under the Civil Rights legislation.
+A case worker would tell them where there are libraries with computers available for free, or the telemedicine visit he refers to in his column could take place on a smart phone.
 While most immigrants, legal or otherwise, have smart phones, Medicaid will even see to it in many states that there are smart phones available to the card holder.

 This is why it is important to have people come into this country legally.
 Were they to do this, they would be given information that tells them they have these and many other rights, and who to contact when in need of them in their language.
 If they are not proficient in the English language, they should be told where to report for English as a second language classes.
 Working-age limited English speaking adults earn 25% to 40% less than their English proficient counterparts, according to a Brookings Institution study in 2014.
 Residency visa renewals should be dependent upon attendance to such language classes.
 Countless tragedies come from these individuals not understanding law enforcement, safety and health care instructions, and yes, it is their responsibility to learn the language and not society’s responsibility to anticipate their every need for a translator.
 Many opportunities for them to learn are provided.
 The first emergency instructions on 9-11 were not in Spanish or Chinese.

-The person Mr Avril describes here is an illegal immigrant who is unable to speak English, and is still getting medical care.
+The person Mr Avril describes in his column is an illegal immigrant who is unable to speak English, and is still getting medical care.
 This does not describe a have-not society.
 It is also not the best reporting in the world, OR is an example of how the media manipulates the issue of poverty and immigration to further what they see as politically correct views.
-In either case, such incomplete representation of the facts is not supported by the Society of Professional Journalists, which specifically requires their members to ‘Provide context.
+In either case, such incomplete representation of the facts is not supported by the Society of Professional Journalists, which specifically reminds their members that an ethical journalist will ‘Provide context.
 Take special care not to misrepresent or oversimplify in promoting, previewing or summarizing a story.’

 ‘The duty of journalists is to tell the truth.
 Journalism means you go back to the actual facts, you look at the documents, you discover what the record is, and you report it that way. ‘